ashishthomas/Drawing-Application/README.md

 <strong> This is the application which you can draw the application with the help of brush, with the size of 5 and 10 width and can be change the style using the Color you can change the paint. </strong>

 ![image of a proejct](/Drawing%20App%20.jpg)
+<strong> This is the application which you can draw the application with the help of brush, with the size of 5 and 10 width and can be change the style using the Color you can change the paint. </strong>

 > "Turn your screen into a canvas and your ideas into masterpieces."